jrpotter/notebook/notes/combinatorics/permutations.md

 }
 ```

-The above approach prints out all permutations of an array.
+The above approach prints out all permutations of an array (assuming distinct values).

 %%ANKI
 Basic